Haus Gables Atlanta

 Façade and Material Research: Alex Timmer

-CLT Manufacturer: KLH - Austria (Project Lead: Sebastian Popp)
+CLT Manufacturer: KLH USA (Project Lead: Sebastian Popp)

 CLT Installation Specialist: Terry Ducatt